 - motivation and willingness to work.

-Test your own aptitude for Chemical Engineering here.
+Test your own aptitude for Chemical Engineering here (German only).
 For new students, participation in the test is a prerequisite for enrollment.

 There's a German motto that succinctly states how central and pervasive engineering is, „Kein Ding ohne Ing.!“ – not a thing without engineering!
 The fields of application in chemical engineering are as diverse as the areas of training: After completing the Bachelor's degree program, you have acquired the basic knowledge and skills to launch a professional career.
 On the one hand, you are now prepared to pursue the research-oriented Master's degree; on the other hand, you are also well equipped to start working in industry, in administration, or in research institutions.